espenbowen/phd-defense/README.md

-# phd-thesis-presentation
+# phd-defense
-Presentation for PhD viva
+Presentation for PhD defense